brianjcarroll8/Gatsby/rfcs/text/0000-adding-code-modules-in-queries.md

 Return value of this function (module identifier) will be used in frontend code to access modules.

-If you want to include multiple named exports - you call `context.pageDependencies.addModule` (with same `source`) multiple times for each named export.
+If you want to include multiple named exports - you call `context.pageModel.addModule` (with same `source`) multiple times for each named export.

-Using `context.pageDependencies.*` also allow to cheaply add more kind of dependencies for page in future - examples:
+Using `context.pageModel.*` also allow to cheaply add more kind of dependencies to a page in future - examples:

-- asset resources like images/fonts that would only need to preload
+- critical asset resources like images/fonts that would only need to preload
 - json payloads that don't need to be handled by webpack

 NOTE: in this proposal, this is only available in graphql resolvers and not in general gatsby-node context.
 Reason for it is that Gatsby being in charge of running queries makes it easier to avoid weird edge cases and only thing that need to be coordinated is query running and webpack using this limitation.
 Additionally gatsby is aware what page query is run for, so users don't need to handle assigning modules to particular pages, because this is done behind the scenes.
 On top of that we already have query results invalidation that will also handle cases of removing stale modules, which otherwise would be responsibility of users/plugins and given our experience with caching problems in 3rd party code I think it's safe assumption that if users/plugins would be responsible for it it wouldn't be done correctly (it would also be heard to teach / document).

 ### `import { getModule } from "gatsby"`

-`context.pageDependencies.addModule` API makes sure modules are bundled and are loaded.
+`context.pageModel.addModule` API makes sure modules are bundled and are loaded.
 We still need a way to access those in frontend code.

 ```js
 import { getModule, graphql } from "gatsby"